1 What is SUSE Linux Enterprise Server for SAP Applications? #

 1.1 Software components #

-As depicted in Figure 1.1, “Offerings of SUSE Linux Enterprise Server for SAP Applications”, SUSE Linux Enterprise Server for SAP Applications is based on SUSE Linux Enterprise Server but contains several additional software components such as SUSE Linux Enterprise High Availability Extension, and the installation workflow.
+As depicted in Figure 1.1, “Offerings of SUSE Linux Enterprise Server for SAP Applications”, SUSE Linux Enterprise Server for SAP Applications is based on SUSE Linux Enterprise Server but contains several additional software components such as SUSE Linux Enterprise High Availability, and the installation workflow.
 These software components are briefly explained in the following sections.

 1.1.1 SUSE Linux Enterprise Server #